Muchlis Hadi

-Muchlis Hadi Ning Syaifulloh (born 26 October 1996) is a Second Police Brigadier in the Indonesian National Police.
+Muchlis Hadi Ning Syaifulloh (born 26 October 1996) is an Indonesian former footballer who plays as a forward.

 Club career

 PSM Makassar

 On 17 December 2013, Muchlis signed a four-year contract with PSM Makassar.
 However, in the 2014 season, he was not able to make his debut as being the focus of the Indonesia U-19 team for the 2014 AFC U-19 Championship.
 In next season, he scored on his debut, a goal coming in the 74th minute against Persiba Balikpapan, after replacing Johan Yoga in the 62nd minute.

 Bhayangkara F.C.

-In 2017 he moved to Bhayangkara F.C.
-The team won 2017 Liga 1 and he was listed as Liga 1 champion although he was loaned to Semen Padang F.C. during the mid-season transfer window.
+In 2017 he moved to Bhayangkara.
+The team won 2017 Liga 1 and he was listed as Liga 1 champion although he was loaned to Semen Padang during the mid-season transfer window.

 Persib Bandung

 Muchlis joined Persib Bandung in 2018 on a free transfer.
-He made his debut against PS-TIRA on 23 March 2018 and scored his only goal for the club against Madura United F.C. on 9 October 2018 when the team lost 1-2.
+He made his debut against PS-TIRA on 23 March 2018 and scored his only goal for the club against Madura United on 9 October 2018 when the team lost 1-2.
 He was retained for 2019 season but did not make a single appearance for the first half of the season.